Senate Considering Environmentally Harmful

 These provisions jeopardize the health and integrity of the Sky Island region.
 The key to a healthy landscape is connectivity between Sky Island mountain ranges.
 Extensive border barriers and security infrastructure degrades landscape permeability and compromises this connectivity.
 For species like the critically endangered jaguar and ocelot, whose recovery in the U.S. depends on the ability to migrate across the international boundary, this infrastructure and the intensive security activities associated with it can be devastating.

 - A 2011 study from the University of Texas at Austin shows that current and proposed border fences between the United States and Mexico pose significant threats to wildlife populations.

 - A 2011 study published in the journal Biological Conservation discusses how construction of border infrastructure may increase genetic subdivision and vulnerability to isolation in large mammal populations by bisecting movement corridors that have enabled dispersal between adjacent Sky Island mountain ranges.

-Compliance with state and federal environmental laws is critical in order to ensure that these values are considered when infrastructure is being planned and installed, and can assist agencies in minimizing and mitigating any potential damage.
+Compliance with state and federal environmental laws is critical in order to ensure that our wildlands and wildlife are considered when infrastructure is being planned and installed.
+These laws assist agencies in minimizing and mitigating any potential damage.
 Unfortunately, when these laws are brushed aside, the health of the entire region is put at risk.